Evryway/evryway.github.io/apps/general/privacy_policy.md

 This information will be used only to enable the product to function, or to improve the product, and can be deleted on request.

+We may update our Privacy Policy from time to time.
+Thus, we advise you to review this page periodically for any changes.
+We will notify you of any changes by posting the new Privacy Policy on this page.
+These changes are effective immediately, after they are posted on this page.

 If you have any questions about this policy, or would like to request that any stored information is deleted, please [email Evryway](mailto:hi@evryway.com).